Healthy Homes Assessment Manor Park

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
-For specialist guidance, contact us today and book your rental properties house assessment.
+The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties